Hammer Projects: Yunhee Min

 Hammer Projects: Yunhee Min is organized by Anne Ellegood, senior curator.

 Yunhee Min (b.
-1962, Seoul, South Korea) is a Los Angeles-based painter and installation artist.
-Min received her Bachelor of Fine Arts degree from the Art Center College of Design in Pasadena, CA in 1991 and her Masters in Design Studies from Harvard University in 2008, with additional studies in 1994 at Kunstakademie in Düsseldorf, Germany.
-She recently opened a large-scale sculptural installation, in collaboration with architect Peter Tolkin, at Culver Center for the Arts in Riverside, CA. She has had numerous solo exhibitions, including those at Susanne Vielmetter Los Angeles Projects (2018, 2015, 2013, 2010, 2005, 2003), Ameringer McEnery Yohe, New York (2016), Equitable Vitrines, Los Angeles (2015), Exercise, Vancouver, BC (2012), LAXART, Los Angeles (2009), Amie and Tony James Gallery, Graduate Center, City University of New York (2008), and Pasadena Museum of California Art (2006), among many others.
-Min has participated in numerous group exhibition, including most recently those at LA Louver Gallery, Los Angeles (2018), Los Angeles County Museum of Art (2016), Artists Curated Projects, Los Angeles (2015), Museum of Contemporary Art, Santa Barbara (2015), and others.
-Her work For Instance, comprised of several colorful curtain-like panels, is in the Hammer Contemporary Collection and has been installed for extended periods on the museum’s Lindbrook Terrace.
+1962, Seoul, South Korea) is a Los Angeles–based painter and installation artist.
+Min received her bachelor of fine arts degree from Art Center College of Design in Pasadena, CA, in 1991 and her master’s in design studies from Harvard University in 2008, with additional studies in 1994 at Kunstakademie Düsseldorf in Germany.
+She recently opened a large-scale sculptural installation, in collaboration with the architect Peter Tolkin, at Culver Center of the Arts at the University of California, Riverside.
+She has had solo exhibitions at Susanne Vielmetter Los Angeles Projects (2018, 2015, 2013, 2010, 2005, 2003); Ameringer McEnery Yohe, New York (2016); Equitable Vitrines, Los Angeles (2015); Exercise, Vancouver, BC (2012); LAXART, Los Angeles (2009); Amie and Tony James Gallery, Graduate Center, City University of New York (2008); and Pasadena Museum of California Art (2006), among many others.
+Min has participated in numerous group exhibitions, including most recently at LA Louver Gallery, Los Angeles (2018); Los Angeles County Museum of Art (2016); Artist Curated Projects, Los Angeles (2015); and Museum of Contemporary Art Santa Barbara, CA (2015).
+Her work For Instance (2008), composed of several colorful curtain-like panels, is in the Hammer Contemporary Collection and has been installed for extended periods on the museum’s Annenberg Terrace.

 Hammer Projects is presented in memory of Tom Slaughter and with support from the Horace W. Goldsmith Foundation.